akoQassym/shopy-mobile/README.md

 ## Contact

-For any inquiries or support, reach out to us at contact@shopy.ws.
+For any inquiries or support, reach out to us at ak8827@nyu.edu.

 ## License